ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 =--

-That paracompact Hausdorff spaces are normal (prop. \ref{ParacompactHausdorffSpacesAreNormal}) allows to "shrink" the open subsets of any open cover a little such as to contain a topological closure:
+That paracompact Hausdorff spaces are normal (prop. \ref{ParacompactHausdorffSpacesAreNormal}) allows to "shrink" the open subsets of any locally finite open cover a little, such that the topological closure of the small patch is still contained in the original one:

 +-- {: .num_lemma #PatchesOfOpenCoverOfNormalSpaceMayBeMadeSmallerSoThatTheirClosuresAreContained}